 When we first landed in Morocco to begin our long-awaited road trip, we had no idea what was coming.
 Traveling during Ramadan brought is own challenges – between 6 and 8 PM, the country seemed to pause completely.
 Shops were closed, streets were nearly empty (This also has its advantages), and hunger and patience tested even the best of us.

-By: Gate to Paradise | Published: May 27, 2025 | Last Updated: May 27, 2025 | Jump to Comments
+By: Gate to Paradise | Published: May 27, 2025 | Last Updated: July 26, 2025 | Jump to Comments

 Our start was a little bumpy, to say the least.
 But once we adjusted to the rhythm of Morocco, everything began to unfold beautifully.
 We embraced the culture, learned to navigate the chaotic traffic and found ourselves falling in love with the different landscapes and the deep history woven into every city and village.
 For two unforgettable weeks, our Morocco road trip turned into one of the most adventurous travel experiences we’ve ever had.
 In this post, we’re sharing our full 2-week Morocco itinerary – complete with cultural highlights, road trip tips, must-see destinations, and lessons we learned along the way.
 No matter how you dream of your trip to morocco, this guide will help you plan a journey thats as enriching as it is unforgettable.